ReticulatedSpline/bo/README.md

 ## Technical

-Bo is build with [Node.js](https://nodejs.org/en/about/), a [Javascript](https://developer.mozilla.org/en-US/docs/Web/JavaScript/New_in_JavaScript/1.8.5) server-side runtime.
+Bo is built on [Node.js](https://nodejs.org/en/about/), a [Javascript](https://developer.mozilla.org/en-US/docs/Web/JavaScript/New_in_JavaScript/1.8.5) server-side runtime.
 The setup is similar to the documentation on GroupMe's [development site.](https://dev.groupme.com/tutorials/bots) The bot is deployed on a cloud platform called [Heroku.](https://devcenter.heroku.com/)

 ## Accepted Queries